 Stevensville Hotel

 One of the closer places to stay near Missoula is 45 minutes away in Stevensville, a town of about 2,200 people.
 In a 110-year-old building that’s previously been a hospital, nursing home, and daycare, the award-winning Stevensville Hotel is now one of the preeminent historic hotels in Montana.
+It’s been meticulously renovated (complete with keypads for self check-in), but remains full of historic touches.

 The Lodge at Lolo Hot Springs

-Rock Creek Fisherman’s Mercantile & Motel
+Rock Creek Mercantile & Motel

 It’s just six rooms attached to a fly shop (fly fishing’s one of the main activities out there, after all), but the rooms are spacious with serene views, and some come equipped with a kitchenette.
-Not only is Rock Creek pet-friendly, but unlike most hotels, they don’t charge an extra fee for bringing your furry friend along.
+Not only is the Rock Creek Merc pet-friendly, but unlike most hotels, they don’t charge an extra fee for bringing your furry friend along.

 Other Places to Stay in Missoula, Montana